Back to all posts

 For those truly dedicated to incorporating regular massage into their lifestyle, a membership can offer the most significant savings.
 Memberships typically involve a recurring monthly fee that includes one or more massages at a substantially reduced rate, plus potential perks like discounts on additional services or products.
 This model is designed to reward loyal clients and make consistent self-care a seamless part of your monthly budget.
 It’s an excellent way to prioritize your health, ensuring you get on the table regularly to manage stress, relieve pain, and maintain your physical well-being.
 It’s a popular choice for New Orleans residents who make massage a non-negotiable part of their routine.

-Ask About Special Discounts
+Don’t Forget to Ask About Discounts

 It never hurts to ask about current promotions.
 Many studios run special offers around holidays, for first-time clients, or during slower seasons.
 You can often find these deals on their website or by signing up for their email newsletter.
 When you find a great deal, remember this important piece of etiquette: always tip your massage therapist based on the original, non-discounted price of the service.
 Your therapist provides the same high level of skill and effort regardless of the price you paid, and a proper tip is the best way to show your appreciation for their professional care.